austinscreations/Button-panel/README.md

 Once I have a chance I plan to produce the pcb and order parts on ebay and create the 3d print assemblies to see what teh cost would be and if it works well.

+2021-04-18
+Updated 3d files to fit around capacitors and ethernet connector.
+The 3d files and pcb's will be re-layed out to fix these in the next version. allowing for faster 3d printing, vs having holes / cutouts made.

 2021-04-16
 I've ordered PCB's to test.
 Created 3d photo of pcb assemblies.
 Next versions will use esp8266 direct vs D1 mini.